 Diploma in Holistic Nutrition

-Students may enroll in the Practitioner Program with a high school diploma (grade XII) or its equivalency as demonstrated by satisfactory completion of the General Education Development (GED).
+Students may enroll in the Practitioner Program with a Canadian high school diploma (grade XII) or its equivalency.
 Mature student status may be granted to anyone who is over age 21.

 Postgraduate Mentorship Program

 Open to graduates who have completed the EIN Diploma Program or an equivalent program as deemed so by EIN.

 Continuing Education Units

 Continuing Education subjects and courses are available for practitioners to increase their knowledge base and meet the required upgrading hours for their association membership.

 Transfer credits may be awarded for post-secondary courses related to EIN’s curriculum (i.e. Biology, Anatomy, Chemistry) completed by the student at other institutions.
 These courses must meet EIN’s standards and the requirements of the specific program, at EIN’s discretion.
 Students wishing to apply for transfer credits must have the issuing institution send official transcripts directly to EIN.
 A fee of $80.00 will be charged for the Transfer Credit Assessment.
 Upon review of official transcripts, exemptions will be given for completed subjects deemed to be the equivalent of EIN course subjects.
 In such cases, a customized program will be created for you.
 Those who have prior education in nutrition or related fields may have fewer subjects to complete from the diploma program curriculum.